Normal liquid $^3$He studied by Path Integral Monte Carlo with a parametrized partition function: Introduction

-In this work, we investigate how this approach can be used to compute $E(T)$ in the case of normal liquid ${}^3$He.
-We find that the presence of Bose--Einstein Condensation (BEC) and the accompanying superfluid transition in the $\xi > 0$ region results in a non-analytic behavior for the function $\xi_E(T)$ which, despite being smoothed out by finite-size effects, requires more care in extrapolating to $\xi = -1$ than in the case of previous studies.~\cite{xiong_2023} After recalling the general theoretical framework, we will discuss an independent particle model that highlights the effect of BEC on the values of $E(T,\xi)$ along an isotherm and provides important clues on the general form of $\xi_E(T)$ in this case.
+In this work, we investigate how this approach can be used to compute $E(T)$ in a case of normal liquid ${}^3$He, where quantum degeneracy is significant.
+We find that the presence of Bose--Einstein Condensation (BEC) and the accompanying superfluid transition in the $\xi > 0$ region results in a non-analytic behavior for the function $\xi_E(T)$ which, despite being smoothed out by finite-size effects, requires more care in extrapolating to $\xi = -1$ than in the case of previous studies.~\cite{xiong_2023} After recalling the general theoretical framework, we will discuss an independent particle model that highlights the effect of BEC on the values of $E(T,\xi)$ along an isotherm and provides important clues on the general form of $\xi_E(T)$, that hold for both the fully spin-polarized and spin-unpolarized cases.
 Secondly, we will study finite-size effects in the same model, and investigate how they affect the extrapolation procedure.
-Finally, based on extensive PIMC simulations of $E(T, \xi)$, we apply our extrapolation method to compute $E(T)$ for ${}^3$He, finding a very good agreement with experimental data.
+Finally, based on extensive PIMC simulations of $E(T, \xi)$, we apply our extrapolation method to compute $E(T)$ for ${}^3$He, finding a good agreement with experimental data and previous theoretical results.